 “All these companies are in different sectors of the economy, but they are all active in implementing digital solutions in their work.”

-The Russian government has mandated Sberbank to pay out at least 50% of its net profit in dividend payments — a policy which resulted in a record payout of 422 billion rubles ($5.7 billion) based on 2020 profits
+The Russian government has mandated Sberbank to pay out at least 50% of its net profit in dividend payments — a policy which resulted in a record payout of 422 billion rubles ($5.7 billion) based on 2020 profits.

 The bank has started 2021 strongly, posting record monthly profits at the start of the year, and is on track to post annual profits in excess of 1 trillion rubles ($13.6 billion).

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.